Orion-zhen/transAPI/README.md

 An OpenAI compatible API **purely** based on Transformers.

+> **Purely** means the inference engine backend only relies on Transformers.
+The project uses fastAPI for API server hosting.

 Existing LLM inference engines like [vLLM](https://docs.vllm.ai/en/latest/) and [HuggingFace TGI](https://huggingface.co/docs/text-generation-inference/index) support many popular models, but some models still lack support.
 These unsupported models might also not be available through [GGUF](https://github.com/ggml-org/llama.cpp).
 To solve this, I built this project.
 It offers an OpenAI compatible API based entirely on Transformers, allowing you to run and test any model compatible with Transformers.

 > [!NOTE]